Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Introduction

-\paragraph{Change-of-Basis for Adaptive Algorithms} Recent works propose that using different orthonormal transformations with Adam and its variants can reduce computational costs and improve performance in neural network training \cite{maes2024understanding,vyas2024soap, zhao2024galore}. \citet{gupta2018shampoo} introduced Shampoo, an efficient preconditioning method for optimizing tensor spaces. \citet{vyas2024soap} formalized a connection between Shampoo and a variant of Adagrad, leading to a new proposed method called SOAP.
-Designed for training neural networks, SOAP computes an orthonormal reparameterization based on the singular vectors of the matrix-valued network gradients and performs optimization in this basis. \citet{vyas2024soap} empirically examine the performance of SOAP and find that it outperforms both Adam and Shampoo in LLM pre-training. \citet{zhao2024galore} propose GaLore, a method that simultaneously performs reparameterization and dimensionality reduction.
-GaLore computes a similar orthogonal basis to that used in SOAP, but instead of a full-dimensional change-of-basis GaLore retains only leading basis vectors in order to reduce dimension \cite{zhao2024galore}. \citet{maes2024understanding} empirically study Adam's rotational sensitivity and examine the power of existing geometric assumptions (such as those leveraged by \citet{xie2024adamexploitsellinftygeometryloss}) to explain Adam's performance when training transformer architectures.
-They propose an orthonormal reparameterization, similar to those used by SOAP and GaLore, and show empirically that this can improve Adam's performance \cite{maes2024understanding}.
+\paragraph{Change-of-Basis for Adaptive Algorithms} Recent works propose that using different orthonormal transformations with Adam and its variants can reduce computational costs and improve performance in neural networks \cite{maes2024understanding,vyas2024soap, zhao2024galore}.
+Vyas et al. \cite{vyas2024soap} proposed a method called SOAP, which computes an orthonormal reparameterization based on the singular vectors of the matrix-valued network gradients and performs optimization in this basis.
+Vyas et al. \cite{vyas2024soap} empirically examine the performance of SOAP and find that in LLM pretraining it outperforms both Adam and Shampoo, a related preconditioning method \cite{gupta2018shampoo}.
+Zhao et al. \cite{zhao2024galore} propose GaLore, a method that simultaneously performs reparameterization and dimensionality reduction.
+GaLore computes a similar orthogonal basis to that used in SOAP, but instead of a full-dimensional change-of-basis GaLore retains only leading basis vectors in order to reduce dimension \cite{zhao2024galore}.
+Maes et al. \cite{maes2024understanding} empirically study Adam's rotational sensitivity and propose an orthonormal reparameterization, similar to those used by SOAP and GaLore; they show empirically that this can improve Adam's performance \cite{maes2024understanding}.

-SOAP and GaLore are empirically powerful tools, but their convergence properties are not fully understood.
-The results in this work may lead to new ways to analyze the performance of SOAP and GaLore.
-See \cref{sec:compare-w-SOAP-Galore} for further discussion of the main distinctions between our proposed reparameterization methods and SOAP/GaLore.
+EGOP reparameterization is related to SOAP, Shampoo, and GaLore because all three methods use spectral information of some notion of gradient covariance, but the properties of the EGOP reparameterization proposed in this work are fundamentally distinct from those of SOAP/Shampoo/GaLore.
+As we discuss in Section~\ref{sec:experimental-results}, the change of basis leveraged by those methods is constrained to have a Kronecker product structure, while our approach does not impose this constraint; in Figure~\ref{fig:EIV}, we demonstrate empirically that as a result, EGOP reparameterization outperforms SOAP and Shampoo in settings where the Hessian is not well-approximated by a Kronecker product.
+Furthermore, as shown in Figure~\ref{fig:LRMF}, we observe empirically that EGOP reparameterization can outperform SOAP and Shampoo even in settings where the Hessian \emph{is} well-approximated by a Kronecker product, suggesting that EGOP spectral decay is a powerful tool even when additional structure is present.

 Outside of training neural networks, several works have considered data-driven dimensionality reduction methods for optimizing more general objectives with low-rank EGOP matrices \cite{cartis2024learning, cosson2023low}.
 These procedures target objectives with exact low-rank structure, while our method can improve convergence of adaptive algorithms even when the EGOP matrix has strong spectral decay but is full-rank.